Academic Progress Policy

 Every student, upon enrollment, is assigned the Director of the School of Letters as their academic advisor.
 The advisor will confer personally with each student during their first summer in the program, and as needed thereafter.
 The advisor will review each student's progress in the program and course selections for the coming summer each spring, and will communicate with the student as needed.

 The mission of Student Accessibility Services (SAS) is to ensure that students with disabilities are afforded an equal opportunity to participate in and benefit from the programs, services, and activities of The University of the South through the identification and enactment of reasonable modifications to institutional policies and procedures, the provision of auxiliary aids and services, and the establishment of innovative educational services.
-The University is committed to a culture of inclusivity that embraces students of all means and backgrounds.
+The University is committed to a culture of inclusivity that embraces and supports all aspects of diversity, equity and inclusion.

 Students are admitted to either the MA program or the MFA program, but after completing at least one summer term, they may apply to transfer from their original program to the other one.
 The application to transfer includes:

 - A short letter to the director explaining the reason for the transfer

 - A writing sample of literary criticism or creative writing

 - A letter from a School of Letters professor in the program the transfer student is applying to

 The director, in consultation with the faculty, will decide if the transfer is advisable.
 The sooner in a student's career the transfer is made, the more likely it can be accomplished without the need to register for extra courses.

 DROP/ADD for 2021